Part of the Technical Health audit

 What this check does

-SiteCurl looks for a <meta charset='utf-8'> tag (or its equivalent Content-Type header) on every page in your scan.
-If the declaration is missing, the browser guesses the encoding.
+SiteCurl looks for a <meta charset='utf-8'> tag (or its matching Content-Type header) on each page in your scan.
+If the tag is missing, the browser guesses the encoding.
 That guess is often wrong, and the result is garbled text: question marks, black diamonds, or random symbols where your content should be.

-The check verifies both the presence of the declaration and that it appears early in the HTML head.
+The check confirms both the tag and that it shows early in the HTML head.
 Browsers need to see the charset within the first 1024 bytes of the page.
-A declaration buried deep in the head may be ignored.
+A tag buried deep in the head may be skipped.

 UTF-8 is the standard encoding for the modern web.
-SiteCurl flags pages that are missing the declaration or using an outdated encoding like ISO-8859-1 or Windows-1252.
+SiteCurl flags pages that are missing the tag or using an old encoding like ISO-8859-1 or Windows-1252.

 How this shows up in the real world

-Character encoding tells the browser how to translate the raw bytes of your HTML into readable text.
-Every letter, number, and symbol has a numeric code.
-The encoding defines which number maps to which character.
-If the browser uses the wrong encoding, the mapping breaks and text turns into nonsense.
+Encoding tells the browser how to turn raw bytes of your HTML into readable text.
+Each letter, number, and symbol has a number code.
+The encoding says which number maps to which letter.
+If the browser uses the wrong encoding, the map breaks and text turns to noise.

-UTF-8 covers virtually every character in every language, including accented letters, emoji, currency symbols, and CJK characters.
-It has been the dominant encoding on the web since 2008 and is now used by over 98% of all websites.
+UTF-8 covers nearly all letters in all tongues, including accented letters, emoji, currency signs, and CJK glyphs.
+It has been the main encoding on the web since 2008 and is now used by over 98% of all sites.

-Without a charset declaration, browsers fall back to heuristics.
-They look at the bytes and try to guess the encoding.
-This works most of the time for plain English text, but fails as soon as you use a curly quote, an em dash, an accented name, or a currency symbol like the euro sign.
-The browser picks the wrong mapping and shows garbage characters.
+With no charset tag, browsers fall back to guessing.
+They look at the bytes and try to pick the encoding.
+This works most of the time for plain English text, but fails as soon as you use a curly quote, an accented name, or a currency sign like the euro symbol.
+The browser picks the wrong map and shows garbage text.

-The declaration needs to appear early in the document.
-Browsers start parsing HTML immediately.
-If the charset declaration comes after 1024 bytes, the browser may have already committed to the wrong encoding and need to restart parsing.
+The tag needs to show early in the page.
+Browsers start parsing HTML right away.
+If the charset tag comes after 1024 bytes, the browser may have already locked in the wrong encoding and need to restart.
 This adds delay and can cause a visible flash.

 Why it matters

 Garbled text makes your site look broken.
-A visitor who sees question marks or diamond symbols instead of proper characters loses trust in your content.
-On a pricing page, a corrupted currency symbol can make prices unreadable.
+A user who sees question marks or diamond symbols instead of proper letters loses trust in your content.
+On a pricing page, a bad currency symbol can make prices hard to read.

-Search engines also rely on correct encoding to index your content.
-If Google reads your page with the wrong encoding, your indexed content may contain garbage characters.
-This can prevent your pages from appearing in search results for queries that include special characters.
+Google also relies on correct encoding to index your content.
+If Google reads your page with the wrong encoding, your indexed content may hold garbage letters.
+This can stop your pages from showing in search results for queries with special chars.

-The fix is a single line of HTML.
-Adding the charset meta tag takes seconds and prevents a class of display issues that can affect every page on your site.
+The fix is one line of HTML.
+Adding the charset meta tag takes seconds and stops a whole class of display issues that can hit each page on your site.

 Who this impacts most

-Multilingual sites are most vulnerable.
-Sites serving content in French, German, Spanish, or any language with accented characters will show corrupted text if the charset is wrong or missing.
+Sites in many tongues are most at risk.
+Sites serving content in French, German, Spanish, or any tongue with accented letters will show broken text if the charset is wrong or missing.

-E-commerce sites using currency symbols (EUR, GBP, JPY) need correct encoding so prices display properly.
+Online stores using currency symbols (EUR, GBP, JPY) need correct encoding so prices show right.
 A garbled price is worse than no price at all.

-Sites with user-generated content (comments, reviews, forums) are at risk because users paste text from word processors that include curly quotes and special characters.
+Sites with user-posted content (comments, reviews, forums) are at risk since users paste text from word tools that include curly quotes and special chars.

 How to fix it

 Step 1: Add the charset meta tag.
-Place <meta charset='utf-8'> as the first element inside your <head> tag.
-It must come before any other elements, including the title tag.
+Place <meta charset='utf-8'> as the first item inside your <head> tag.
+It must come before any other tags, including the title tag.

-Step 2: Verify your server headers.
-Check that your server sends Content-Type: text/html; charset=utf-8 in its response headers.
+Step 2: Check your server headers.
+Make sure your server sends Content-Type: text/html; charset=utf-8 in its headers.
 This is a backup that works even if the meta tag is missing.
-Most web servers and frameworks set this by default.
+Most web servers set this by default.

 Step 3: Save files as UTF-8.
-Make sure your HTML files are actually saved in UTF-8 encoding, not ISO-8859-1 or Windows-1252.
-Most modern text editors default to UTF-8, but older files may use legacy encodings.
+Make sure your HTML files are saved in UTF-8, not ISO-8859-1 or Windows-1252.
+Most modern text editors default to UTF-8, but older files may use old encodings.
 Re-save them as UTF-8 if needed.

-Step 4: Check your CMS template.
+Step 4: Check your CMS layout.
 In WordPress, the charset is set in the theme's header.php file.
-In most CMS platforms, the main layout template controls the charset for all pages.
-Fix it once in the template and every page gets the correction.
+In most CMS tools, the main layout controls the charset for all pages.
+Fix it once in the layout and each page gets the fix.

 Common mistakes when fixing this

-Placing the charset declaration too late.
-The meta charset tag must appear within the first 1024 bytes of the HTML.
-If it comes after several large meta tags, stylesheets, or scripts, the browser may miss it.
+Placing the charset tag too late.
+The meta charset tag must show within the first 1024 bytes of the HTML.
+If it comes after many large meta tags, stylesheets, or scripts, the browser may miss it.
 Put it first in the head.

-Declaring one encoding but saving the file in another.
-If your meta tag says UTF-8 but the file is saved as ISO-8859-1, characters will still break.
-Make sure the declaration matches the actual file encoding.
+Setting one encoding but saving the file in another.
+If your meta tag says UTF-8 but the file is saved as ISO-8859-1, text will still break.
+Make sure the tag matches the real file encoding.

 Relying on the server header alone.
-While the Content-Type header works, it can be overridden by proxies or CDNs.
-Include the meta tag in your HTML as a reliable fallback.
+While the Content-Type header works, it can be changed by proxies or CDNs.
+Include the meta tag in your HTML as a safe fallback.

 How to verify the fix

-After adding the charset declaration, run another SiteCurl scan.
-The charset issue should disappear.
-For a manual check, view the page source (Ctrl+U or Cmd+Option+U) and verify that <meta charset='utf-8'> appears at the top of the head section.
+After adding the charset tag, run a new SiteCurl scan.
+The charset issue should vanish.
+For a manual check, view the page source (Ctrl+U or Cmd+Option+U) and confirm that <meta charset='utf-8'> shows at the top of the head block.

 To check the server header, run curl -sI https://yoursite.com | grep -i content-type.
 You should see charset=utf-8 in the output.